thisisalamin/quick-variants/README.md

 ### Basic Shortcode

-Add the product table to any page or post using the shortcode:
+Add the Quick Variants product table to any page or post using the shortcode:

 ```
-[wc_product_table]
+[quick_variants]
 ```

 ### Filter by Category